Eta Aquarii

-Eta Aquarii is a star in the equatorial constellation of Aquarius.
-Its identifier is a Bayer designation that is Latinized from η Aquarii, and abbreviated Eta Aqr or η Aqr, respectively.
+Eta Aquarii, also named Fenmu, is a star in the equatorial constellation of Aquarius.
 The star is visible to the naked eye with an apparent visual magnitude of 4.04.
 The distance to this star, as determined by parallax measurements, is about 168 ly.
 It is drifting closer to the Sun with a radial velocity of –8 km/s.
-Eta Aquarii is near the radiant of a meteor shower named after it.
+Eta Aquarii is near the radiant of a meteor shower named the Eta Aquariids after it.